 Many Gros Ventre children like to go hunting and fishing with their fathers.
 In the past, Indian kids had more

 chores and less time to play, just like colonial children.
 But they did have dolls, toys, and games to play.

 Here is a picture of a hoop game

 popular among the Gros Ventre.
 Gros Ventre mothers, like many Native Americans, traditionally carried their babies in

 cradleboards on their backs.
-Here is a website with Native American cradle board pictures.
+Here is a website with cradle-board pictures.

 What were Gros Ventre homes like in the past?

 Gros Ventre people lived in tall buffalo-hide houses called

 Tipis were carefully designed to set up and break down quickly, like a modern tent.
 An entire Gros Ventre village could be packed up and ready to